 For Couples Who Want to Know About Desire

-Helen Fisher put 37 people into an MRI brain scanner who’d reported either being currently happily in love, still in love after 10-25 years of marriage, or recently dumped to learn where love lives in the brain and how it works neurologically.
+Helen Fisher put 37 people into an MRI brain scanner (not all at the same time!).
+She’d chosen her subjects because they all reported that were either currently happily in love, still in love after 10 to 25 years of marriage — or recently been dumped.
+Watch this fascinating hunt for the place where love lives in the brain and how it works neurologically.

 For Couples Who Are Very Into the Internet